Raphire/Win11Debloat/README.md

 1. [Download the latest version of the script](https://github.com/Raphire/Win11Debloat/archive/master.zip), and extract the .ZIP file to your desired location.
 2. Navigate to the Win11Debloat folder
-3. Double click the 'Run.bat' file to start the script.
-Note: If the console window immediately closes and nothing happens, try the advanced method below.
+3. Double click the `Run.bat` file to start the script.
+NOTE: If the console window immediately closes and nothing happens, try the advanced method below.
 4. Accept the Windows UAC prompt to run the script as administrator, this is required for the script to function.
 5. A new powershell window will now open showing the Win11Debloat menu.
 Select either the default or custom mode to continue.
 6. Carefully read through and follow the on-screen instructions.